transentis/bptk_py/README.md

 ```
 We start with the name of the scenario manager's name which stores all the scenarios.
 If you use the same name for a scenario manager in another file, this will be detected and the scenario will be added to the scenario manager.
 The scenario manager stores the model (source file and python file) as well as all scenarios that belong to it.
-The ``model`` parameter contains the relative path to the (python) simulation model.
+The ``model`` parameter contains the (relative) path to the (python) simulation model.
+If using a relative path, keep in mind that ``BPTK_Py`` looks for the file from your current working directory, i.e. the path of your script or jupyter notebook.
 The actual scenarios follow in the ``scenarios`` tag.
 For each scenario, you have to supply a unique name as well.
 JSON does not support integer keys.
 The ``constants`` list stores the overrides for the constants.
 You may either define numerical values such as ``0.5`` or use strings to define expressions such as ``"5/10"``which will be evaluated to `0.5`` by the framework.

 You should consider using the ``source`` field in the scenario manager tag.
-It specifies the path to the original model file of 3rd party applications.
-For now, the framework supports .itmx/.stmx files from Stell Architect.
+It specifies the (relative) path to the original model file of 3rd party applications.
+For now, the framework supports automatic conversion of .itmx/.stmx files from Stella Architect.
 For each source file, a file monitor will run in background to check for changes in the source model.
 The file monitor will automatically update the python model file whenever a change to the source model is detected!
 (See next section for more details)

 ### Changing scenario files during runtime